 All of humanity at this time lived in what we today refer to as participation mystique meaning there was no concept of a personal self; all life was external and had mythical, symbolical, and fantasy type emanations.
 This collective state of consciousness still exists today in remote areas of the world.
 Looking back 2,000 years, it is astonishing to think of the conscious state of humanity and this period of earth as being the setting in which Jesus Christ made his appearance.

 Jesus Christ was not only a self-conscious being, but also a Self-realized or God-realized being that was one with God, the Father.
 It is no wonder so few people understood him, and others, threatened by him, had him crucified.
 His message was meant for those of today who can now understand what he means when he says, “Come follow me.
 These things I do, so shall you do also and greater than these.”
-We can become Self-realized as Jesus demonstrated and remove the darkness of the world from our hearts so our “light can shine before all mankind.”
+We can become Self-realized as Jesus demonstrated and remove the darkness of the world and the primitive nature from our hearts and mind.

 In the world today, the majority of people are self-conscious, but few are Self-realized.
-The personal self or what we call ego is now the center of consciousness and in the more advanced humans, the primal drives are subservient to the ego-personality.
-However, individuals who live on the primal level of life are only capable of thinking about materialism and satisfying the desires of the body; they perceive of external reality exclusively in these terms.
-Such an individual has never outgrown his or her dependence on bodily comforts and self-satisfaction.
+The personal self or what we call ego is now the center of awareness and in the more advanced humans, the primal drives are subservient to the ego-personality.
+However, individuals who live on the primitive level of life are only capable of thinking about materialism and satisfying the desires of the body and the ego-mind; they perceive of external reality exclusively in these terms.
+Such individuals have never outgrown their dependence on bodily comforts and self-satisfaction.